Summary

 Pro Tips

-• When testing placement, use preview mode to ensure it doesn't interfere with other page elements
+When testing placement, use the preview function to ensure it doesn't interfere with other page elements

 FAQs / Troubleshooting